Vision transformer: Overview

 The basic architecture, used by the original 2020 paper, is as follows.
 In summary, it is a BERT-like encoder-only Transformer.

 The input image is of type $\R^{H\times W \times C}$, where $H, W, C$ are height, width, channel (RGB).
 It is then split into square-shaped patches of type $\R^{P\times P \times C}$.

 For each patch, the patch is pushed through a linear operator, to obtain a vector ("patch embedding").
-The position of the patch is also transformed into a vector by "position encoding".
+The position of the patch is also transformed into a vector by "position encoding" (the paper tried no embedding, 1D embedding, 2D embedding, and relative embedding: 1D was adopted).
+(Note: All positional embeddings in Dosovitskiy et al. (2021) all performed better than no embedding.
+They were not very different from each other, though 1D has a slight advantage in score.)
 The two vectors are added, then pushed through several Transformer encoders.

 The attention mechanism in a ViT repeatedly transforms representation vectors of image patches, incorporating more and more semantic relations between image patches in an image.
 This is analogous to how in natural language processing, as representation vectors flow through a transformer, they incorporate more and more semantic relations between words, from syntax to semantics.

 The above architecture turns an image into a sequence of vector representations.
 To use these for downstream applications, an additional head needs to be trained to interpret them.

 For example, to use it for classification, one can add a shallow MLP on top of it that outputs a probability distribution over classes.
 The original paper uses a linear-GeLU-linear-softmax network.